Last Updated: February 2, 2016

 allows you to see at a glance which listings deserve a closer

 look.
-Each list is linked to the appropiate breed listing
+There is also a clickable thumbnail photo of each cat whose listing has a picture.
+Each list is linked to the appropiate breed listing page.

 Retired Friends: If you are an FBRL-listed